jwiegley/use-package/README.md

   :commands R)
 ```

-Lastly, `use-package` provides built-in support for the diminish utility,
+`use-package` also provides built-in support for the diminish utility,
 if you have that installed.
 It's purpose is to remove strings from your
 mode-line that would otherwise always be there and provide no useful
 information.
 It is invoked with the `:diminish` keyword, which is passed